mingqianghan/AD9914-STM32F4/README.md

 - connect a high frequency clock signal up to 3.5 GHz.
 - connect a lower frequency clock signal and enable the internal clock multiplier (PLL).

-In my test, I connected a 2.4 GHz reference clock.
+In my test, I connected it to a 2.4 GHz reference clock.
 ##### External Control through SPI #####
 - Set pins **P203**, **P204**, and **P205** to disable.
 - Connect the external power down pin (**EXTPDCTL-BUF**) to **GND** to disable the power-down mode.
 A power-down of the digital core disbales the ability to update the serial/parallel input/output port.